Dark-Angel-009/n8n-projects/README.md

 | **Transcription Node**   | Converts voice → text              |
 | **HTTP Request Tool**    | Allows internet search queries     |
 | **Send Message Node**    | Sends responses back to user       |

+⚙️ How to Use This Workflow

+1️⃣ Import Workflow into n8n

+Go to n8n → Workflows → Import from File

+Select First Telegram Bot.json

+2️⃣ Add Your Credentials

+You need:

+OpenAI API key

+Telegram Bot Token

+LangSearch API key

+3️⃣ Activate Workflow

+Click Activate and start chatting with your bot in Telegram.